Yes, you read that correctly, waterfalls in Texas!

 Swimming in Hamilton Pool allows you to enjoy swimming under the waterfall that drops from 50 feet above.

-Pro Tip: If you are planning to visit Hamilton Pool Preserve, be sure to make your reservations in advance as this Travis County park fills up fast in the summer!
+Pro Tip: If you plan to visit Hamilton Pool Preserve, make your reservations in advance, as this Travis County park fills up fast in the summer!
 I mean, everyone wants to swim in Hamilton Pool!

 Read Next: Driving From Dallas to San Antonio: Top Stops and Tips